aldenhinden/ReWrite/reports/week-8.md

 2. Alden Hinden
     - Progress Update: Implemented some error checking — front-end alerts to the user for non-PDF uploads + not inputting an API key.
-Completed setup of back-end Continuous Integration workflow with Node.js by Github Actions.
+Completed setup of back-end Continuous Integration workflow with Node.js by Github Actions; workflow will run tests in `backend.test.js` on each push.

     - Last Week's Goals:
         - Expand websraping.